A Rule-Aware Prompt Framework for Structured Numeric Reasoning in Cyber-Physical Systems: Introduction

-where $R$ specifies the model's role, $C$ the CPS domain context, $N$ the numeric normalization strategy, $S$ the rule-aware reasoning instructions, $V$ the value block containing normalized telemetry, and $O$ the output schema.
-While we instantiate $S$ with a standard three-sigma statistical rule in our case study, the design is intended to accommodate richer CPS rule sets without changing the overall architecture.
+Concretely, each prompt is composed of six modules: role instruction ($R$), domain context ($C$), numeric normalization ($N$), rule-aware reasoning ($S$), value block ($V$), and output schema ($O$).
+While we instantiate $S$ with a standard three-sigma statistical rule in our case study, the design is intended to accommodate richer power system rule sets, including physical invariants such as AC power-flow consistency and protection-related operating limits, without changing the overall architecture.

-To demonstrate how this framework behaves in practice, we apply it to numeric anomaly assessment in an electric transmission network, using GPT-OSS-20B as a representative open-weight LLM.
-Within this case study, we examine how different normalization strategies and supervision levels (e.g., zero-shot prompts, few-shot and in-context learning, lightweight adaptation, and hybrid integration with traditional detectors) interact with the framework to affect rule adherence, interpretability, and token efficiency.
-The case study is not positioned as an exhaustive benchmark for anomaly detection, but as a concrete instantiation that reveals the impact of prompt design choices in a realistic CPS setting.
+To demonstrate how this framework behaves in practice, we apply it to numeric anomaly detection in a transmission network, using GPT-OSS-20B as a representative open-weight LLM.
+Within this case study, we examine how different normalization strategies and supervision levels (e.g., zero-/few-shot prompts, in-context learning, lightweight adaptation, and hybrid integration with traditional detectors) interact with the framework to affect rule adherence, interpretability, and token efficiency.
+The main contributions are threefold:

-The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose a modular, rule-aware prompt framework that decomposes CPS prompts into role, context, normalization, rule-reasoning, value-block, and output-schema modules, enabling reusable designs for numeric reasoning across CPS tasks and domains. \item We provide a principled treatment of numeric normalization and rule encoding, formalizing how normalized descriptors and explicit rule modules can be combined so that LLMs operate on deviations that are directly aligned with domain rules instead of raw measurements. \item Using a power-system case study, we analyze how different normalization strategies and levels of supervision influence rule adherence, interpretability, and token efficiency under the framework. \item We present a reusable template for integrating LLMs into CPS analytics, separating domain-specific rules and sensor semantics from generic prompt structure so that different backbone models and adaptation techniques can be plugged in with minimal changes. \end{itemize}

-The remainder of this paper is organized as follows.
-Section~\ref{sec:background} reviews related work on LLMs, numeric telemetry in CPS, and rule-grounded prompting.
-Section~\ref{sec:framework} presents the proposed rule-aware prompt framework.
-Section~\ref{sec:experiments} describes the experimental setup and the power-system case study.
-Section~\ref{sec:results} reports and discusses the empirical results.
-Section~\ref{sec:conclusion} concludes the paper and outlines directions for future work.